QuakeWatch Server Manual

 |

-Duplicate message are only rejected if the
+Messages are only rejected as duplicates if

-feeder-data-source host-name and message-number values are supplied and
+the feeder-data-source host-name and message-number values are

 |